 Noise-compatible land uses surround the airport boundary, including Industrial (i.e., railport), Resource Management (i.e., Resurrection River), and Auto-Commercial land uses.
-See Section 5.7 for further discussion of Noise and Noise-Compatible Land use.
+See Figure 6 for the locations of these land uses and Section 5.7 for further discussion of Noise and Noise-Compatible Land use.

 Extension of RW 16-34 and the RW Protection Zone into airport-owned land to the south will require asphalt, base material, and riprap fill into wetlands, which may harm existing ground-nesting avian communities in the area.
 It will also cut off access by local birders to popular bird-watching area located on the parcel owned by the Leirer Family Limited Partnership.
 The current practice of crossing near the end of RW 16-34 to access this property represents a safety concern as it currently involves crossing an active RW.
-Fencing to deter this activity will have a potential positive impact on safety but will likely be considered a negative impact to bird watchers looking to access this area.
+Fencing to deter this activity will have a potential positive impact on safety but will likely be considered a negative impact to bird watchers and other recreational users looking to access this area.
 The practice of crossing an active RW also violates FAA Land Use Compliance regulations, jeopardizing future FAA funding for this airport if not corrected.
 See Section 5.2 for a discussion of impacts to biological resources and Section 5.8 for a discussion of socioeconomic impacts.

 The Proposed Action will not decrease the distance from the airport to the municipal landfill to the northwest.
-The Proposed Action would decrease the distance between the airport and the sewage lagoons to the southeast however the distance remains well beyond the 10,000-foot separation guideline established by FAA.
+The Proposed Action would decrease the distance between the airport and the sewage lagoons to the southeast; however, the distance remains well beyond the 10,000-foot separation guideline established by FAA.